OCI-IL/HeatwaveGenAIDemo/readme.md

             cd src

-1. Run the create_env scripts, the scripts will ask you for the params of the DB and the PARs for the DB and the frontend and will create .env files
+1. Run the create_env scripts.
+The scripts will ask you for the params of the DB and the PARs for the DB and the frontend and will create .env files

             ./create_env.sh